 The burrito was just okay, not top of the line or anything and could have used more fillings as well as more garnishing.
 The beans and rice were also blah.
 Overall, the food was a bit disappointing based on the rave reviews La Posta has received over the years, leading me to believe that the praise has more to do with the nice ambiance than the food.

 Our waitress was very unfriendly and acted as if serving customers was an inconvenience.
 The food took forever, refills of drinks took forever, getting the check took forever.
-I would never visit this restaurant again solely based on the horrible service.
+The horrible service was definitely the low point of our dining experience.

 La Posta is an okay choice if you happen to be strolling around Mesilla for the day.
 I would not go out of my way for this restaurant as the food and service are both mediocre.
 The atmosphere is lively and attractive, and thus, should please most tourists seeking a fun vacation experience.